BlockchainCommons/bc-libwally-swift/README.md

 # Blockchain Commons bc-libwally-swift

-**bc-libwally-swift** is a modified fork of [libwally-swift](https://github.com/blockchain/libwally-swift) which also includes a slightly modified fork of [libwally-core](https://github.com/ElementsProject/libwally-core) v0.7.7.
-The purpose of this repository is so that BlockchainCommons projects such as [GordianWallet-iOS](https://github.com/BlockchainCommons/GordianWallet-iOS) can rely on our own code for dependencies rather then third party repos which may at anytime make changes that break compatibility.
+**bc-libwally-swift** is a modified fork of [libwally-swift](https://github.com/blockchain/libwally-swift) which depends upon a modified fork of [libwally-core](https://github.com/ElementsProject/libwally-core) v0.7.7.
+The purpose of this repository is so that BlockchainCommons projects such as [GordianWallet-iOS](https://github.com/BlockchainCommons/GordianWallet-iOS) may rely on our own repositories for dependencies rather then third party repos.

 ## Status - Late Alpha

-` $projectname`  is currently under active development and in the late alpha testing phase.
+**bc-libwally-swift**  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Origin, Authors, Copyright & Licenses